CyberFlameGO/svnpython/Doc/c-api/newtypes.rst

 .. ctype:: PyNumberMethods

    This structure holds pointers to the functions which an object uses to implement the number protocol.
-Almost every function below is used by the function of similar name documented in the :ref:`number` section.
+Each function is used by the function of similar name documented in the :ref:`number` section.

    Here is the structure definition::